aprilyao-01/FinalYearProject/InitialPlanning/Persona.md

 Esther is based on the stories of "*Sarah Evrard murder*" and "*Sabina Nessa murder*" and their relevant reports,  she is an abstract representation of a character who needs to walking alone at night.

-"Esthers" want to stay away from potantial danger and get trusted help when needed.
+"Esther" want to stay away from potantial danger and get trusted help when needed.
 The app should make Esther feel guarded, let trusted one know when and where Easter needs help and be easy to use.